Fioletovo: History

 In the 1840s the village was settled by Spiritual Christians relocated from Russia.
 In the present-day, the village is inhabited mostly by congregations of Dukh-i-zhizniki and one congregation of Molokane.
 The population of the village is diminishing year by year as emigration is growing among its residents, who are trying to look for better economic conditions.

 In 2023, the first heritage museum of Molokans in Armenia was opened in Fioletovo.

-Census
+Demographics

 Most of the population of Fioletovo are Spiritual Christians from Russia divided into about five religious congregations.
 Most meet in houses.
 The majority are about four congregations of Dukh-i-zhizniki, and the minority are one congregation of Molokane.